ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 Mantainers and contributors can add more than one entry if they are contributing to more than one type of PR prefix.
 Also, they do not need to delete the comment block in this section, although they can.
 If they leave the comment block, they should ensure that the changelog entries they add lie _outside_ of the comment block.

-Once done adding the changelog entries and submitting the PR, the `OpenSearch Changelog Workflow` will run an create a chnageset file as below in the `chagelog/fragments` directory
+Once done adding the changelog entries and submitting the PR, the `OpenSearch Changelog Workflow` will run an create a changeset file as below in the `chagelog/fragments` directory

 ```yaml
 feat: